 A curriculum is never finished and that there will always be improvements to make to content choice, the sequencing of lessons and fidelity to the discipline of each subject.
 We are a reading school.
 Our core belief is that reading is the key to the door for a child in later life.
 Above all else, We want to ensure children are skilled readers with excellent background knowledge when they leave Whiston Worrygoose.
+We follow the National Curriculum for all our subjects to ensure our curriculum is robust.

 We teach most subjects as discreet subjects with an aim of preserving the unique nature of each subject and allowing children to see that nature clearly, giving them a better understanding of each.
 The risk, however, is children seeing subjects as disconnected silos.
 We therefore aim to adopt a measured approach that retains subject disciplines but makes connections where they are appropriate.
 These can be at the same time of year (for example studying Egyptian history and Egyptian art at the same time of year.